DataFrames - Part 1

 show()

-Note how following the actual plot we define the title of the plot by referring to the same coordinate system ax.
+Note how we define the title of the plot by referring to the same coordinate system ax.

-The value of subplots becomes apparent when we try to create more than one plot in a single figure.
+The value of subplots becomes apparent when it is used to generate more than one plot as part of a single figure: one of its many useful features.

-Here is an example to create two boxplots next to each other.
-The keyword arguments to use is ‘ncols’ which is the number of figures per row. ‘ncols=2’ indicates that you want to have two plots next to each other.
+Here is an example whereby we create two boxplots adjacent to each other.
+The keyword arguments to use is ‘ncols’ which is the number of figures per row. ‘ncols=2’ indicates that you are plotting two plots adjacent to each other.

 PYTHON